The Bankrate promise

 When to cancel your life insurance policy

 - You no longer need coverage: If your family is grown and your spouse or partner is able to manage on their own without a death benefit, it may be that life insurance does not need to be part of your financial portfolio any longer.

 - You are changing your investment strategy: You may have realized that the investment options of your whole life policy are not as good as another financial vehicle for long-term savings.
 A financial advisor can help you determine if you would be better off with, say, an annuity or mutual fund.
 If you have a whole life policy, cashing it in could give you a nest egg to invest in a higher-interest-bearing account.

-- You cannot afford the premiums: If you are struggling to afford your life insurance premium, you may think about cancelling your policy.
-But whether due to coronavirus or some other financial setback, we suggest you look at the suggestions in our COVID-19 section of this report because there may be steps you can take to keep the policy but lower the cost of life insurance.
+- You cannot afford the premiums: If you are struggling to afford your life insurance premium, you may think about canceling your policy.
+Before you do, consider the options laid out above for those with financial struggles.
+You may be able to keep the policy in force by using one of those strategies to lower the cost of life insurance to meet your other financial obligations.

 A good thing to remember is that your life insurance policy should be part of a greater financial strategy that you have in place to provide a secure future for yourself and your loved ones.
-If there are better ways to do that, by all means cancel your policy and invest the money you would have paid in premiums into another savings vehicle.
+If there are better ways to do that, it might make sense to cancel your policy and invest the money you would have paid in premiums into another savings vehicle.

 Do you get money back when canceling life insurance?

 The answer to this question is that it depends.
-If you have a term life insurance policy, which has no investment option, the only possibility of getting money back is if you cancel in the middle of your payment cycle.
+If you have a term life insurance policy, which has no cash value component or investment option, the only possibility of getting money back is if you cancel in the middle of your payment cycle.
 Then, you may receive a check for any premium that has not yet been applied to your account — which is going to be a very small amount compared to the policy’s death benefit.